compiled by Christopher Flaherty from various sources

 The Dublin Dr Pepper Bottling Co.
 Museum had a catalogue available at one point, but as of March 18, 1999, the shop was out of them and its staff didn’t know when they were going to get more.
 Their website also doesn’t have as many links to merchandise now as it once did, the merchandise these days being limited to the soda itself (which isn’t a bad thing, after all).
 You can still take a look at http://dublindrpepper.com/sodashop.htm.

-And, if you want to take a gamble with online auctions, eBay has around 500 different Dr Pepper-related items up for bids every day on its site, so it’s certainly worth a look.
-Strangely enough, even though Dr Pepper/Seven Up enacted a “strategic alliance” with eBay in June, 2003, their combined “Liquid Loot” promotion seems more geared to advertising 7-Up than anything else.
+And, if you want to take a gamble with online auctions, eBay has around 3000 different Dr Pepper-related items up for bids every day on its site, so it’s certainly worth a look.
+Strangely enough, even though Dr Pepper/Seven Up enacted a “strategic alliance” with eBay in June, 2003, their combined “Liquid Loot” promotion seemed to be more geared to advertising 7-Up than anything else.
 (The lack of any Dr Pepper merchandise in that section was the tip-off.)

-The amount of Dr Pepper collectibles in existence (don't forget, that's over 110 years' worth) is even more numerous than the amount of DP clones, so I won't even try to list them all here.
-You're better off visiting Max Arbogast's site, which has a lot of information about DP collectors and collectibles than I could come up with.
-And, as I said in question 3.5, eBay is a web auction site which has about 500 (more or less) different Dr Pepper items up for bids every day--many, if not all of them being collectibles.
-They're both worth checking out.
+The amount of Dr Pepper collectibles in existence (don't forget, that's over 120 years' worth) is even more numerous than the amount of DP clones, so I won't even try to list them all here.
+Max Arbogast's site used to have a bundle of information about DP collectors and collectibles back in the day; but, like so many other sites mentioned here, it has since ceased to exist.
+Of course, you could still check out eBay, which has about 3000 (more or less) different Dr Pepper items up for bids every day--many, if not all of them being collectibles.

-Also, the 10-2-4 Club is, as they put it, "a national organization of people dedicated to the study of the history and collecting of memorabilia of the Dr Pepper Company."
-10-2-4 membership information can currently be found at 3 sites:
+Your best bet, however, may be the 10-2-4 Club, who describe themselves as "a national organization of people dedicated to the study of the history and collecting of memorabilia of the Dr Pepper Company."
+10-2-4 membership information can currently be found at http://www.dublindrpepper.com/club.aspx.

 3.7 What books have been written about Dr Pepper?

-There are at least 3: The Legend of Dr Pepper/Seven-Up, by Jeffrey L. Rodengen (1995, Write Stuff Syndicate); Dr Pepper, King of Beverages, by Harry E. Ellis (1979, Dr Pepper Co.; another edition was printed in 1986); and the Dr Pepper Centennial book, also by Harry Ellis.
-Of those three, The Legend of Dr Pepper/Seven-Up is the most widely available, and I was able to find it for sale on at least 5 different web sites (if not in person in any physical store near me in New York City--go figure).
+There are three that have been around for a while: The Legend of Dr Pepper/Seven-Up, by Jeffrey L. Rodengen (1995, Write Stuff Syndicate); Dr Pepper, King of Beverages, by Harry E. Ellis (1979, Dr Pepper Co.; another edition was printed in 1986); and the Dr Pepper Centennial book, also by Harry Ellis.
+Of those three, The Legend of Dr Pepper/Seven-Up is the most widely available, and I was able to find it for sale on at least five different web sites (if not in person in any physical store near me in New York City--go figure).
 King of Beverages and the Centennial book are harder to find, in that order.
-The Dr Pepper Museum in Waco also sells all 3 books as a set on its web site (though, strangely, not in its paper catalogue), as well as separately.
+The Dr Pepper Museum in Waco also sells all three books separately on its web site.

 The Dr Pepper company has also published a slim volume titled Cooking With Dr Pepper in one form or another every so often since 1965.
 More specifically, different editions have been published in 1965, 1977, 1983, 1993, and 2001, the last two having a combination of recipes for Dr Pepper and for 7Up.
 The only difference between the 1977 and 1983 editions seems to be typographical, and the 1965 edition has a lot of recipes which didn’t survive in future editions (such as "Bean Dip A La Dr Pepper," among others).
 The 1993 and 2001 editions lack the glossy color photos of the first three, instead relying on a scant amount of clip-art for illustration.
-However, the last two editions also contain the greatest number of recipes among the five; essentially because they also contain a whole extra cookbook of 7Up recipes as well.
-If you visit the link at http://www.dpsu.com/Cookbook.pdf, you can download a copy for yourself in the Adobe Acrobat format.
-To get a brand new paper copy gratis (additional copies $3.50 each), call up the Dr Pepper company’s Consumer Relations department directly at 1-800-696-5891 and press "2" at the prompt to leave your name--that is, if an operator doesn’t intercept you beforehand.
-(Apparently, you can also dial 1-800-527-7096 and press "5" for the same result.)
-Faster than you can say "Dallas, Texas," the kind person who answers will swiftly take down your name and address and send you a free booklet just for the asking.
+However, the last two editions also contained the greatest number of recipes among the five; essentially because they also contain a whole extra cookbook of 7Up recipes as well.

 c/o Consumer Relations